Frequently Asked Questions

 How do I know if a program is approved or not?

 The Office of International Programs and the Committee on Leaves and Privileges review study abroad programs annually to approve programs that meet Vassar's academic standards.
 Students should refer to the current list of approved study abroad programs before beginning their research, as participation in only an approved program will ensure that study abroad credits are transferable.

 If you cannot find a program on the approved list that meets your academic needs, you may petition the Committee on Leaves and Privileges to attend a non-approved program.
 This entails providing materials with pertinent information on academic courses to the Office of International Programs.
 You will be notified of the committee’s decision in a timely manner.

 Do I need a passport to study abroad?

 Yes.
 It is your responsibility to make sure that you have a passport that is valid for 6 months beyond your expected return date.
 You need a passport before you can apply for a visa.
 The application process for a new passport can take from 4 to 6 weeks.

 Requirements for student visas vary from country to country.
-You will need to check the State Department website for the consulate that has jurisdiction over your residence.
+You will need to check the U.S. State Department website for the consulate that has jurisdiction over your residence.
 You must have all of your documents in order before you apply for your visa.
 Some countries also require proof of immunization in order to obtain your visa.
 Please be sure to read the information on the consulate website carefully!
 Consulates are very unforgiving if you are not prepared!
 If you have any questions you can consult the Office of International Programs or your program contact for non-Vassar study abroad programs for assistance.